 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-It was up to my six-year-old which shapes to build and how to put them together.
+It was up to my six-year-old which shapes to build and how to assemble them.
+And he did great!
+He explored the 3D shapes around him and then began to build.

 I would also begin to build shapes with my preschooler this way to help begin exposure to 2D and 3D shapes.